GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The programs we use to conjure processes are like a sorcerer's spells.
-They are carefully composed from symbolic expressions in arcane and esoteric programming languages that prescribe the tasks we want our processes to perform.
+SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.

-~ Hal Abelson
+~ Philip Greenspun
 <pre>

 </pre>